bacula-web/bacula-web/docs/source/03_get-help/faq.rst

 As of current version of Bacula-Web (version 9.4.0), Bacula catalog running with MySQL, MariaDB and postgreSQL are supported.

+Bacula catalog running with MySQL, MariaDB, postgreSQL and SQLite databases are supported.

 .. important::

-    Support for SQLite Bacula catalog was removed on version v9.4.0
+    Support for SQLite Bacula catalog was removed on version v9.4.0, but as Bacula community edition still support it, I decided to continue supporting it in Bacula-Web project since v9.6.0.

 On which OS can I install Bacula-Web ?
 --------------------------------------